 Porcelain Veneers

-Porcelain veneers are very popular because they are less invasive than dental crowns.
+Porcelain veneers are very popular because they’re less invasive than dental crowns.
 However, they are permanent and will cost more unlike dental bonding.
 In addition to whitening teeth, dental veneers can improve the shape, size, and alignment of teeth.
-They are durable and stain resistant and will last for many years with proper care.
-To learn more about the porcelain veneer process, see Porcelain Veneers.

 Tooth Bonding